pustotnik/zenmake/docs/buildconf.rst

                     If paths contain spaces and all these paths are listed in one string then each such a path must be in quotes.

+    :hash-algo: Set hash algorithm to use in ZenMake.
+It can be ``sha1`` or ``md5``.
+By default ZenMake uses sha1 algorithm to control changes of config/built files and for some other things.
+                Sha1 has much less collisions than md5 and that's why it's used by default.
+Modern CPUs often has support for this algorithm and sha1 show better or almost the same performance than md5 in this cases.
+But in some cases md5 can be faster and you can set here this variant.
+However, don't expect big difference in performance of ZenMake.
+Also, if a rare "FIPS compliant" build of Python is used it's always sha1 anyway.

     :db-format: Set format for internal ZenMake db/cache files.
                 Use one of possible values: 'py', 'pickle', 'msgpack'.